sparklearnedtech/bdb2022-capstone/README.md

 # BDB2022 Capstone Project

 This capstone project will be an application of what you've learned from the two courses of BDB2022.
 There are three DApp projects for you to choose.
-You only need to choose one.
+You only need to select one.
+It's up to you as well if you'd like to do this capstone project alone, or with a team.
+Working with a team limits up to 3 members only.

 ## Setup
 1. Clone this repository by running `git clone https://github.com/sparklearnedtech/bdb2022-capstone.git`.
-2. Create your own branch using this format (firstname-lastname), checkout, and make sure you are not on main branch.
+2. Create your own branch, checkout, and make sure you are not on main branch.
 	```
-	git branch john-doe    // create branch using firstname-lastname format
+	git branch team-xyz    // create branch using firstname-lastname format if individual, or your team name if by group
-	git checkout john-doe  // checkout on newly created branch
+	git checkout team-xyz  // checkout on newly created branch
 	git branch             // check and make sure you are currently on your john-doe branch, not main
 	```
 3. As you can see, this repo only contains the `README.md` file.
 It's up to you to generate a new React JS project on your branch after you've chosen what type of DApp project you'd be working on.
-4. Once you're done, just message [@harveyjavier](https://github.com/harveyjavier) on Slack, and he will check your branch.
+4. Once you're done, just ping mentors [@harveyjavier](https://github.com/harveyjavier) and [@aldrickb](https://github.com/aldrickb) on `🔒bdb2022` Slack channel, and they will check you or your team's branch.

 ## Select from these type of DApp projects